nodes reference

 The math nodes are some of the most powerful and versatile nodes.

-• sum and product are elegant ways to visually emphasize how signals are combining and can be expanded to have as many inputs as necessary.
+exprnode alone has 40 operators and functions which can be combined in many ways. sumandproductare elegant ways to visually emphasize how signals are combining and can be expanded to have as many inputs as necessary.- The

 expr